 Players can skip around the chairs instead of walking

 Have players walk backwards while playing

 Play freeze dance but with Irish Folk Music.
-You can make a playlist using outube.
-You may also want to show the kids a video on youtube with Irish dancing and encourage them to try it during freeze jig.
+You can make a playlist using Youtube.
+You may also want to show the kids a video on Youtube with Irish dancing and encourage them to try it during freeze jig.